Want CNET to notify you of price drops and the latest stories?

 Depending on where you live, one of the major live TV streaming services could carry the channel that has your favorite team.
 Those channels, called regional sports networks, deliver almost all the regular-season games live.

 Most such services, however, carry only a handful of the 30 RSNs that show MLB games -- and they're typically the most expensive.
-DirecTV Stream carries the most RSNs, but you'll need to spring for its $100-a-month plan; its basic $75-a-month plan doesn't include RSNs.
-Sling TV, a service that costs $40 a month, doesn't have any RSNs for baseball.
+DirecTV Stream carries the most RSNs, but you'll need to spring for its $109-per-month plan, as its basic $80-per-month plan doesn't include RSNs.
+Sling TV, a service that costs $40 per month, doesn't have any RSNs for baseball.
 If you're a baseball fan who needs your team's RSN, a cable subscription might actually be cheaper than streaming.

-The other option is MLB.TV, a separate service that carries every game played by every team, live.
+The other option is MLB.TV, a separate service that carries every out-of-market game played by every team, live.
 It's great for hard-core fans in general.
-MLB.TV costs $25 a month or $150 for the year.
-A single team option runs $130 for the season.
+MLB.TV costs $30 a month or $150 for the year.
+A single-team option runs $130 for the season.

 If you're a Yankees fan in the New York area, for example, you can't start to watch the Yankees game until an hour and a half after the final out.
-Other teams' games -- like a Padres matchup against the Braves -- aren't blacked out live, which makes MLB.TV ideal for fans who want to follow one or more of the 28 or 29 teams based in other cities, aka out-of-market teams.
+Other games aren't blacked out live, which makes MLB.TV ideal if you live outside of your team's home market.

 Fubo: Best for (most) fans of the home team